Yusufteppei/protdiffusion/README.md

        Geometric loss
 ```

-The implementation is currently being validated through small-scale overfitting experiments before scaling to larger protein datasets.
+Development focused primarily on implementing and validating individual components through small-scale experiments.

+The repository should **not** be interpreted as containing a fully trained or validated protein-generation model.

 ## Project Status

-🚧 **Research / Experimental**
+🚧 **Experimental / Learning Implementation**

-The repository is under active development.
-APIs, representations, and training objectives may change significantly.

-Current work includes:
+The core purpose of this repository was to understand the mathematical and computational machinery behind geometric protein diffusion.

+### Implemented / explored

-* [x] Protein and backbone geometry
+* [x] Protein backbone geometry
+* [x] Rotation representations
-* [x] Rotation and rigid transformation abstractions
+* [x] Rigid transformation abstractions
-* [x] Protein structure parsing and residue frames
+* [x] Protein structure parsing
+* [x] Residue-frame construction
-* [x] Input embedding
+* [x] Input embeddings
-* [x] Residue and pair representations
+* [x] Single and pair representations
 * [x] Invariant Point Attention
 * [x] Geometric trunk and structure updates
 * [x] Translation diffusion
 * [x] Diffusion timestep embeddings
-* [x] Initial noise prediction network
+* [x] Initial noise-prediction components
-* [x] Geometric training loss
+* [x] Geometric training losses
+* [x] Experimental rotational diffusion

+### Not completed / not validated

-* [ ] Stable end-to-end overfitting and training
+* [ ] Fully stable end-to-end training
-* [ ] Principled rotational diffusion on $SO(3)$
+* [ ] Complete principled rotational diffusion process
-* [ ] Final noise/structure prediction parameterization
+* [ ] Final validated prediction parameterization
-* [ ] Full reverse denoising process
+* [ ] Complete reverse denoising process
-* [ ] Sampling pipeline
+* [ ] End-to-end sampling
 * [ ] Protein backbone generation
 * [ ] Structural evaluation
-* [ ] Comparison with existing geometric protein diffusion approaches
+* [ ] Benchmarking against existing protein diffusion models

+These unfinished components are intentional boundaries of the current implementation rather than claims of missing functionality in the underlying research literature.

 ## Project Philosophy

 `protdiffusion` is primarily a **learning and research implementation**.

-The objective is not simply to reproduce an existing repository layer by layer.
-Existing architectures are used to understand the design space, after which individual components can be modified or replaced.
+The objective was not to reproduce an existing repository line by line.
+Instead, existing architectures and papers were used as references for understanding the underlying design choices, mathematical structures, and implementation challenges.

-The central question motivating the project is:
+The central question was:

 > **What is the simplest and most principled way to perform generative diffusion directly over protein geometry?**

-This means that RFdiffusion, FrameDiff, AlphaFold-style structure modules, and geometric diffusion methods are treated as starting points for investigation rather than fixed architectural constraints.
+This led to exploration of ideas from RFdiffusion, FrameDiff, AlphaFold-style structure modules, invariant point attention, and geometric diffusion.

+The repository therefore represents an exploration of the **machinery behind geometric protein generation**, rather than a claim of state-of-the-art protein design capability.

 ## Inspirations

-The project draws inspiration from work on:
+The project draws inspiration from research on:

 * RFdiffusion
 * FrameDiff
 * AlphaFold
 * RoseTTAFold
 * Invariant Point Attention
-* Diffusion on $SO(3)$ and $SE(3)$
+* Diffusion on (SO(3)) and (SE(3))
 * Equivariant neural networks
 * Geometric deep learning

 ## Scope

-This repository is currently focused on **understanding and implementing the core geometric and generative machinery**.
+This repository focuses on understanding and implementing the core geometric and generative machinery required for protein structure diffusion.

-It is not currently intended to provide:
+It is **not** intended to provide:

 * A production-ready protein design system
 * Pretrained models
 * A drop-in replacement for RFdiffusion
 * State-of-the-art protein generation performance
+* A reproduction of the published RFdiffusion results

-The focus is on building the underlying components from scratch and using them as a platform for experimentation.
+The emphasis is on implementing the underlying concepts from scratch and using them as a platform for further experimentation.

 ## References

-Key references include:

-* RFdiffusion
-* FrameDiff
-* AlphaFold
-* RoseTTAFold
-* Invariant Point Attention
+Relevant research includes:

+* **RFdiffusion** — protein structure generation through diffusion
+* **FrameDiff** — diffusion models operating over protein backbone frames
+* **AlphaFold** — geometric structure prediction and structure modules
+* **RoseTTAFold** — protein structure prediction
+* **Invariant Point Attention** — geometry-aware attention over protein structures
+* Research on diffusion processes over (SO(3)) and (SE(3))
-* Diffusion models on $SO(3)$ and $SE(3)$
+* Research on equivariant neural networks and geometric deep learning

-More detailed paper references and implementation notes will be added as the corresponding components mature.
+More detailed references can be added alongside individual implementations.

 ## License